Case study·Humanos × Ralio·ralio.agents.v3·v1 · anchored 2026-05-19

 External counterparties check authority directly.

-No trust in the agent provider required.
+No bilateral relationship with the agent operator required.

 Provable